dobtco/wintersmith-knowledge-base/contents/articles/screendoor/evaluation/setting_up_ratings.md

 ![Adding a start date and deadline to ratings.](../images/rating_setup_8.png)

 If the rating period has yet to start, reviewers will be unable to add ratings.
-Similarly, if the deadline for rating has passed, reviewers will be able to see their previous ratings, they won't have the ability to edit them or add new ones.
+Similarly, if the deadline for rating has passed, reviewers will be able to see their previous ratings, but they won't have the ability to edit them or add new ones.

 ![Viewing ratings that are closed for editing.](../images/rating_setup_9.png)